-When legal bills and regulations (secondary legislation) is being prepared in the Ministry consulting with the public and other stakeholders is a rule.
-Draft bills are published on the Ministry's web site for comments and the same is true for most draft regulations.
-In some cases Environmental NGOs are asked to appoint a representative in a group/committee that is preparing the legislation in question.
-The Parliament then has a separate consultation with the public, NGOs and other stakeholders during the processing of legal bills in the Parliamentary committees.
+In some cases Environmental NGOs are asked to appoint a representative in a working group/committee that is preparing the legislation in question (see chapter III, (c)).
+The Parliament has a separate consultation process with the public, NGOs and other stakeholders during the processing of legal bills in the Parliamentary committees.